The Best Running Shoes For Kids Reviewed

-Sometimes, at first thought, it might seem practical to buy a lower priced pair of shoes, since kids do tend to be pretty rough on their stuff.
+Sometimes, at first thought, it might seem practical to buy a lower priced pair, since kids do tend to be pretty rough on their stuff.
 But, if you give a second thought, it may make more sense to buy higher quality footwear, which will stand up to everyday use, but also provide good support that will last.

-Other Important Factors To Consider When Selecting The Best Running Shoes For Kids
+Other Additional Factors To have in mind When picking out The Best Running Shoes For your Kids

-Sometimes the little things can get overlooked when we are not actually trying on, or buying the shoes for ourself.
-But, it really doesn’t need to be said that we want to make sure that any footwear we put on our kids should be the best possible fit and function for them.
+Sometimes the little things can get overlooked when we are not actually trying on, or buying the shoes for yourself.
+But, it really doesn’t have to be said that we want to make sure that any footwear we put on our kids should be the best possible fit and function for them.

-For that reason, we want to take a little extra time to offer a few things to keep in mind when shopping around.
-Although their feet, just like the rest of their body is still developing, they may already foot types or conditions which require specific footwear.
+For that reason, we want to take a little extra time to offer a few things to have in mind as you shop around.
+Although their feet, just like their body is still developing, they may already foot types or conditions which require specific footwear.

 And depending on the age, you may find yourself in a battle with you kid over function vs style, especially with the older ones.
 There are plenty of good compromises out there, but in the end, function should get more consideration.
 Some things to consider should include age of the child, activities the kid is involved in and any type of existing foot condition.